Integrify-Finland/JS-Assignment/README.md

 ## Prerequisites

-Setup Github.
-Your code will go into the **src/index.js** file
+Create a Github account if you haven't and setup your [ssh key](https://docs.github.com/en/enterprise-server@3.0/github/authenticating-to-github/connecting-to-github-with-ssh) for authentication.

 ## Instructions

 [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository to your Github account.
-Then clone the fork to your machine, make commits and push to your fork.
-Then open pull requests to the original repository.
+Then [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the fork to your machine, make commits and push to your fork.
+Then open [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the original repository.

 Optionally, you can also run test against your code: